Electrode-iOS/ELLog/README.md

 Provides the following functionality:

 * log(level, message) - Uses Logger.defaultInstance to log to the console.
-* Macro's for use in Objective-C.
+* Macros for use in Objective-C.
 * Logger classes can be created should you want to log differently in a particular section of your app.
 * Ability to add custom destinations to a given Logger instance.
 Add one, or add many.
 * Ability to specify levels per destination.  ie: Only log .Error level messages to Crashlytics.